gdudek/talkbox/README.md

 # talkbox
-An internet-enabled artifact that plays a greeting when a button is pressed
+An internet-enabled artifact that plays a greeting when a button is pressed, with a different greeting every time.

+This is an IoT device based on a raspberry pi (or similar microcomputer) that provides the use with a button.
+It is meant to be a momento/art object that provides a different simple greeting each day.

+The button is meant to be pressed roughly once a day, and each time a different randomly-selected greeting is emitted.
+No greeting is re-used until all recorded greetings have been played.
+The greeting can also be triggered by opening the lid (connected to a magnetic reed switch).
+An additional button is present for a secondary user (who gets the secondary user greeting).